nurzatEjat/team11/readme.txt

-This is first file in the github repo
+This is first file in the github repository

+this is 2nd commit